Loaded Zucchini Boats are hollowed zucchinis filled with marinara and sausage, topped with melty Cheddar cheese, and baked to perfection.

 • 1 tablespoon Worcestershire sauce

-• 2 cups marinara sauce (We're obsessed with Raos Marinara in this recipe!)
+• 2 cups marinara sauce I’m obsessed with Rao’s Marinara in this recipe!

-• 1 and ⅓ cups freshly grated sharp Cheddar cheese
+• 1-1/3 cups freshly shredded sharp Cheddar cheese

 Instructions

-• PREP: Preheat the oven to 400 degrees F. Spray a 9x13-inch baking dish with cooking spray and set aside.
+• Preheat oven to 400°F. Spray a 9×13-inch baking dish with cooking spray and set aside.

-• ZUCCHINIS: Cut the zucchini in half lengthwise.
-Use a small spoon to carefully scoop the flesh out of the zucchini, leaving a firm border along the edges of the zucchini.
-Place the zucchini halves in the prepared baking dish (See Note 1) and drizzle 1 tablespoon olive oil over the zucchinis.
+• Cut zucchinis in half lengthwise.
+Use a small spoon to carefully scoop the flesh out, leaving a firm border along the edges.
+Place zucchini halves in the prepared baking dish (see note 1) and drizzle 1 tablespoon olive oil over the them.
 Rub the oil into each zucchini and add a small sprinkle of salt and pepper (the filling is salted, so just a pinch here!).
 Bake for 5 minutes and remove.

-• SAUSAGE MIXTURE: Meanwhile, heat the olive oil in a large pan, add the onion, and cook 3-5 minutes or until onion begins to become translucent.
-Add in the garlic.
+• Meanwhile, heat olive oil in a large pan, add onion, and cook 3–5 minutes or until onion begins to become translucent.
+Add in garlic.
 Cook, stirring constantly, for 30 seconds.
 Move onion and garlic to edges and add sausage to the middle of the pan.
-Cook and stir, breaking up with a wooden spoon into small crumbles, until cooked through and no longer pink, about 5-7 minutes.
+Cook and stir, breaking up with a wooden spoon into small crumbles, until cooked through and no longer pink, about 5–7 minutes.
 Drain off any grease if needed.

-• SAUSAGE MIXTURE, CONT.: Add all the seasonings (oregano, thyme, Italian seasoning, beef bouillon powder, and salt and pepper to taste), tomato paste and Worcestershire sauce.
-Stir, cooking over medium heat, for 1 minute or until very fragrant.
-Add in the marinara sauce and bring to a simmer.
-Simmer for 5 minutes.
+• Add all seasonings (oregano, thyme, Italian seasoning, beef bouillon powder, and salt and pepper to taste), tomato paste, and Worcestershire sauce.
+Stir, cooking over medium heat, 1 minute or until very fragrant.
+Add in marinara sauce and bring to a simmer.
+Simmer 5 minutes.

-• FILL ZUCCHINI SHELLS: Spoon the meat mixture evenly into the zucchini shells, it should fill 8 medium-sized zucchini halves.
-Add the freshly grated cheese evenly on top.
+• Spoon meat mixture evenly into zucchini shells; it should fill 8 medium zucchini halves.
+Add freshly grated cheese evenly on top.

-• BAKE: Bake for 20-25 minutes, or until zucchinis are crisp tender (it should still have a bite to it, not be mushy!) and cheese is melted.
-If desired, add fresh parsley and serve immediately.
+• Bake 20–25 minutes or until zucchinis are crisp tender (it should still have a bite to it but not be mushy!) and cheese is melted.
+If desired, add fresh parsley.
+Serve immediately.

 Recipe Notes

-Note 1: Leftovers: If all the zucchinis won't fit into one pan, no worries!
-Either fit zucchini along the sides of the pan or use another pan such as an 8x8 or 9x9 pan to hold the overflow.
+Note 1: If all the zucchinis won’t fit into one pan, no worries!
+Either fit zucchini along the sides of the pan or use another pan, such as an 8×8 or 9×9 pan, to hold the overflow.

 Serving: 1serving | Calories: 647kcal | Carbohydrates: 23g | Protein: 30g | Fat: 50g | Saturated Fat: 20g | Polyunsaturated Fat: 5g | Monounsaturated Fat: 19g | Cholesterol: 124mg | Sodium: 2021mg | Potassium: 1376mg | Fiber: 5g | Sugar: 13g | Vitamin A: 1381IU | Vitamin C: 52mg | Calcium: 372mg | Iron: 4mg